 Casie worked with the Ontario Federation of Indigenous Friendship Centres before joining the Environmental Defence team as the Executive Assistant.
 She cares about the environment and strongly believes that decisions we make today must take into account the impacts they will have seven generations from now.
 Casie believes everyone has a responsibility to protect Mother Earth.
 She is proud to be part of the team at Environmental Defence making positive changes to protect to our environment.

 Keith was born in the ‘burbs just outside Toronto, but his passion for the environment was born in a canoe on the rivers and lakes of Northern Ontario.
-Keith pursued a Bachelors of Environmental Sciences from the University of Guelph and then worked for a number of years in the environmental consulting field before enrolling at York University where earned a Masters of Environmental Studies.
+Keith pursued a Bachelor of Environmental Sciences from the University of Guelph and then worked for a number of years in the environmental consulting field, before enrolling at York University where he earned a Master of Environmental Studies.
 The move from scientist and consultant to advocate was provoked by the recognition that more science cannot solve the environmental challenge on its own.
 Our challenge lies not in knowing what must be done, but in doing it.
-Keith knows that we cannot choose between the environment and the economy.
+We cannot choose between the environment and the economy.
 We can and must have both.
-It is this outlook which ultimately led Keith to his current role as the Director of the Clean Economy Program at Environmental Defence.
+It is this outlook which ultimately led Keith to his current role as the Programs Director at Environmental Defence.
 Read Keith’s blogs here.

-Stephanie’s love for nature began while spending summers at her grandparents’ camp north of Sudbury as a kid.
-As Director of Communications, Stephanie is responsible for the charity’s communications and marketing strategy and leads a team of bright communications and outreach specialists who love sharing stories about and engaging people in Environmental Defence’s work.
-Stephanie joined Environmental Defence in 2010 following more than 10 years of public relations, brand building and marketing experience.
-She has developed award-winning public engagement campaigns for leading national organizations on issues such as clean energy, healthy lifestyle choices, affordable housing and physical disabilities.
+Stephanie’s love for nature began while spending summers at her grandparents’ camp north of Sudbury.
+As Director of Communications, Stephanie is responsible for the charity’s communications and marketing strategy and leads a team of bright communications specialists who love sharing stories about Environmental Defence’s work.
+Stephanie joined in 2010, following more than 10 years of public relations, brand building and marketing experience.
+She has developed award-winning public engagement campaigns for leading national organizations on issues such as clean energy, healthy lifestyle choices, and affordable housing.
 Stephanie holds an Honours Bachelor of Arts degree in English from the University of Western Ontario and a Post-Graduate Certificate in Public Relations from Humber College.
 When Stephanie is not leading a team of committed Environmental Defenders, you can find her trying out a new organic growing technique in her backyard garden.